Project Planning: 5 Considerations for Efficient Outdoor HVAC Applications

 Different climates around the country may require higher or lower R-values to meet their local and state energy code requirements.
 What insulated value does your system need to meet?
 Will this resistance to heat loss increase dynamic loads, such as snow and ice accumulation, on your exterior ductwork?
 Preparing for regional weather conditions can set a great foundation for a long lasting installation.

 2) MATERIAL SAFETY CHOICES – IS MY HVAC SYSTEM SAFE FOR THE OCCUPANTS IN MY BUILDING?

 There are many options for building owners and engineer to choose from for exterior ductwork, but important code requirements should apply no matter what duct system is used.
 Is your duct system constructed to the appropriate SMACNA standards?
 Does your duct and insulation meet National Fire Protection Association’s 90A 25/50 flame and smoke spread requirements?
 If my insulation is inside the duct, is any entering the airstream?
 Ensuring your installation is constructed properly is important for the health and safety of your building.

 3) PROTECTION FROM THE ELEMENTS – WILL MY DUCT SYSTEM LAST IN THE OUTDOORS?

 It’s not just about having a high insulated value…. your HVAC system needs to be protected from whatever nature will throw at it!
 A strong cladding is your primary line of defense for the elements and often brings with it several choices.
 How thick of protection do you need?
 How is it applied on the jobsite?
 Is it easy to install?
-What is the expected life of the cladding?
 These are all important questions that may play a role in your outdoor ductwork choice.